DUNE/dune-justin/docs/justin_command.man_page.md

     	      --lifetime-days DAYS sets the Rucio rule lifetime when creating a new dataset, for all output files that are uploaded in the given stage.
 If --output-pattern or --output-pattern-next-stage
-    	      are given and the dataset does not already exist, then the lifetime option is required.
+    	      are given and refer to a Rucio dataset that does not already exist, then the lifetime-days option is required.

     	      If one or more options --output-rse NAME is given, then the RSE used for uploads of output files will be chosen from that list